rnajena/SweetSynteny/readme.md

 ## Dependencies and installation
 The pipeline is written in Nextflow.
 In order to run `SweetSynteny`, I recommend creating a conda environment dedicated for NextFlow.
 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/) or [conda]()
-2. Next, make sure that conda is part of your $PATH variable, which is usually the case.
-3. Create a conda environment and install NextFlow within this environment and install everything else.
+2. Create a conda environment and install NextFlow within this environment and install everything else.
     ```bash
     conda create -n nextflow -c bioconda nextflow
     conda activate nextflow